 I’m the beneficiary of a lot of generous support from my fellow musicians over the years.
-Most but not all of it as been in the form of advice, gig info, free appearances or offers to sit in, ideas and collaborations and just priceless friendship.
+Most but not all of it as been in the form of advice, store gig info, healing free appearances or offers to sit in, view ideas and collaborations and just priceless friendship.
 I’m extremely grateful to those people.
 The list is long.

 By their example, I’ve always bent over backwards to help my musical friends and I’ll continue to do so.
 This tendency does need some fine tuning.
 In the past few years, through three of my own CD releases, I’ve contributed through various KickStarter programs and the like to help people get their recordings made.
 I’ve also bought a number of CDs from friends.
 I didn’t do any of that with the expectation that I’d receive any help in return.
 I just run on the principal of paying it forward.
 I’ve seen less evidence than I’d like that many others run their music biz the same way.